-^{(1) 2018} operating profit includes a \$799 million pre-tax gain on the sale of the Taylor business and 2017 net income includes a \$379 million pre-tax gain on the sale of our investment in Watsco, Inc.
+(1) 2019 operating profit includes a charge of \$108 million related to the impairment of an equity investment.
+2018 operating profit includes a \$799 million pre-tax gain on the sale of the Taylor business, and 2017 operating profit includes a \$379 million pre-tax gain on the sale of our investment in Watsco, Inc.

-^{(2) 2018} net income includes a charge of \$102 million related to future non-U.S. taxes associated with anticipated future repatriation of non-U.S. earnings and 2017 net income includes unfavorable net tax charges of approximately \$799 million related to U.S. tax reform legislation enacted in December 2017.
+(2) 2019 net income includes a tax benefit of \$149 million as a result of the filing by a subsidiary of Carrier to participate in an amnesty program offered by the Italian Tax Authority and conclusion of a U.S. income tax audit.
+2018 net income includes a charge of \$102 million related to future non-U.S. taxes associated with anticipated future repatriation of non-U.S. earnings.
+2017 net income includes unfavorable net tax charges of approximately \$799 million related to U.S. tax reform legislation enacted in December 2017.